Roger-random/Sawppy_Rover/docs/README.md

 * [Suspension Bogie](AssembleBogie.md)
 * [Suspension Rocker and final assembly](AssembleRocker.md)

-Once all the wheels are bolted on to the suspension, your Sawppy will be mechanically complete!
+Once all the wheels are attached to the suspension via M3x16mm bolts, your Sawppy will be mechanically complete!

 ![Mechanical chassis](images/MechanicalChassis.jpg)